Love the Signs!

 Eerie Hall & Stories

-They shared some articles about the old building that had been a saloon until prohibition.
+They shared some articles about the old building, which had been a saloon until prohibition.
 After some years as a department store, the building reopened as a restaurant in 1954.
 Supposedly Norton, the Cowboy Ghost has been haunting the place for a very long time.

 No Signs of Norton